StockNews.com Begins Coverage on Enservco (NYSEAMERICAN:ENSV)

-StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a report published on Sunday.
-The brokerage issued a sell rating on the oil and gas producer’s stock.
+StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a report issued on Saturday.
+The firm issued a sell rating on the oil and gas producer’s stock.

 Enservco Stock Performance

-Enservco (NYSEAMERICAN:ENSV – Get Free Report) last posted its earnings results on Friday, March 29th.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last issued its quarterly earnings results on Friday, March 29th.
 The oil and gas producer reported ($0.07) EPS for the quarter.
-Enservco had a negative return on equity of 513.69% and a negative net margin of 38.61%.
-The firm had revenue of $6.48 million for the quarter.
+The firm had revenue of $6.48 million during the quarter.
+Enservco had a negative net margin of 38.61% and a negative return on equity of 513.69%.

 Institutional Inflows and Outflows